dustinkredmond/dustinkredmond/README.md

 I'm a self-taught developer.
 I enjoy creating developer tools as well as desktop applications.
-I love both back end and frontend development.
+I work primarily with Java and C/C++ in my free time and SAP ABAP at work.

 A few of the things I'm currently working on: